Student Rights Under FERPA

 - The right to inspect and review the student's education record within 45 days of the day the University receives a request for access.

 Any student who wishes to inspect and review information contained in an education record maintained by any office of the University may, with proper identification, request access to the record from the office responsible for maintaining that record.
-In general, and absent an exception under FERPA, the student is to be granted access to the record as soon as possible and, unless the circumstances require the existence of a formal request, an oral request may be honored.
+Unless the circumstances require the existence of a formal request, an oral request may be honored.

-Whenever an office responsible for maintaining education records is unable to respond at once, the student may submit to the Office of Student Services, dean, academic department head, or other appropriate official a written request that identifies the record he or she wishes to inspect.
-The University official is to make arrangements for access, and is to notify the student of the time and place the record may be inspected.
+Whenever an office responsible for maintaining education records is unable to respond, the student may submit to the Office of Student Services, dean, academic department head, or other appropriate official a written request that identifies the record he or she wishes to inspect.
+The University official shall provide access within 45 days after the University receives the request, and shall notify the student of the time and place the record may be inspected.
 If the record is not maintained by the University official to whom the request is submitted, that official is to advise the student of the correct official to whom the request is to be addressed.

 - The right to request the amendment of the student's education record if the student believes that information contained in his or her record is inaccurate, misleading or in violation of his or her rights of privacy.